 The front door is very important in feng shui as this is how the house receives its Chi, or energy nourishment.
 Feng shui-wise, people start looking right away at the feng shui direction of the house to see if it fits one of the lucky feng shui directions for the family members.

-While this is always a good idea, do not forget to look at all the elements of a strong feng shui front door - its size and proportion in relationship to the rest of the house, as well as the pathway that leads to it.
-Sometimes you can change a bad feng shui pathway with easy landscaping, and sometimes you just can't - be mindful about it.
+While this is always a good idea, do not forget to look at all the elements of a strong feng shui front door - its size and proportion in relation to the rest of the house, as well as the pathway that leads to it.
+Sometimes, you can change a bad feng shui pathway with easy landscaping, and sometimes you just can't - be mindful of it.